psantema/extra_territorial_visits/README.md

   sunset      - time of sunset

-visits_day (containsdaily summary of extra-territorial nestbox visits for each individual) year_       -
+visits_day.csv (containsdaily summary of extra-territorial nestbox visits for each individual) year_       -
   ID          - unique identifier for each individual yday        - day of year (1 = Jan 1)